 The project is part of the Government’s £500 million Restoring Your Railway Fund, to reopen many of the lines and stations that were closed in the 1960s – known as the Beeching cuts.
 The restoration of many of the Beeching lines is a core component of the Government agenda to invest in infrastructure to level up economic growth and opportunities across the whole country.

-MPs were invited by Government to engage with local groups to apply for a share of £500 million committed by the Department to start re-opening rail lines and stations closed during the Beeching cuts and Dean Russell MP & Daisy Cooper MP shared a compelling proposal put together by the Abbey Flyer Users Group.
+MPs were invited by Government to engage with local groups to apply for a share of £500 million committed by the Department to start re-opening rail lines and stations closed during the Beeching cuts and Dean worked with others to create a compelling proposal put together by the Abbey Flyer Users Group.

 The Abbey Line is an important railway link running 6.5 miles between Watford Junction and St Albans Abbey station.
 As it currently runs every 45 minutes many continue to travel that route in their car, but anyone who drives that route will know how congested it can be during peak times.
 The train is a much quicker service but due to the infrequency it is not convenient.